dennisnordberg/julia-school/content/julia/dataframes.md

 We're going to use that `iso_week` column to pivot our data to get our weekly pings total.

-The actual pivot table code is very simple; it's just one line.
+The Julia code to make a pivot table is quite simple:

-### Code for playing along

 ```
 hubble_pings_weekly = by(